January 27, 2025

 Is There Any Relationship Between Artificial Food Colors and ADHD?

-Several meta-analyses have assessed this question by computing the standardized mean difference or SMD statistic.
+Several meta-analyses have assessed this question by computing the Standardized Mean Difference or SMD statistic.
 The SMD is a measure that allows us to compare different studies.
 For context, the effect of stimulant medication for treating ADHD is about 0.9.
 SMDs less than 0.3 are considered low, between 0.3 to 0.6 medium, and anything greater than high.

-A 2004 meta-analysis by Schab and Trinh combined the results of fifteen studies with a total of 219 participants and found a small association(SMD = .28, 95% CI .08-.49) between consumption of artificial food colors by children and increased hyperactivity.
+A 2004 meta-analysis combined the results of fifteen studies with a total of 219 participants and found a small association(SMD = .28, 95% CI .08-.49) between consumption of artificial food colors by children and increased hyperactivity.
 Excluding the smallest and lowest quality studies further reduced the SMD to .21, and a lower confidence limit of .007 also made it barely statistically significant.
 Publication bias was indicated by an asymmetric funnel plot.
 No effort was made to correct the bias.

 A 2012 meta-analysis by Nigg et al. combined twenty studies with a total of 794 participants and again found a small effect size (SMD =.18, 95% CI .08-.29).
 It likewise found evidence of publication bias.
 Correcting for the bias led to a tiny effect size at the outer margin of statistical significance (SMD = .12, 95% CI .01-.23).
 Restricting the pool to eleven high-quality studies with 619 participants led to a similarly tiny effect size that fell just outside the 95% confidence interval (SMD = .13, CI =0-.25, p = .053).
 The authors concluded, "Overall, a mixed conclusion must be drawn.
 Although the evidence is too weak to justify action recommendations absent a strong precautionary stance, it is too substantial to dismiss."